tiramiseb/quickonf/docs/index.md

 Sometimes, you want to store some data to be reused in another instruction.
 For this, some instructions allow storing data in a centralized key-value store.
 That data can then be reused by putting the data key anywhere in the keys or values, in the following form: `<key-name>`.
 If a key with that name exists, that string is replaced with the associated value.

+The following keys are set by default in the store:

-By default, the `home` key contains the user's home directory path.
+- `home`: user's home directory path
+- `oscodename`: Linux distribution codename (result of `lsb_release --codename --short`)